BSc Nursing: Career Path

 • Obstetrics and Gynecological Nursing: This course covers the care of women during pregnancy, childbirth, and postpartum, as well as the care of women with gynecological conditions.

-• Community Health Nursing: This course covers the care of populations in community settings, including the assessment, diagnosis, and treatment of various conditions, as well as health promotion and disease prevention.
+• Community Health Nursing: This course covers the care of populations in community settings, including the assessment, diagnosis, and treatment of various conditions, health promotion, and disease prevention.

 Objectives, Goals, and Vision